When will the 2025 conclave bring a new pope? Here's how long it's taken to see white smoke in the past

 The shortest conclave on record was in 1503, when it took the cardinals only 10 hours to choose Pope Pius III as the new pontiff.

-The election of a successor to Pope Clement IV in 1268 dragged on for so long — 1,006 days — that locals in the town of Viterbo, where it was held, locked the cardinals in the room where they had gathered until they reached a decision.
+The election of a successor to Pope Clement IV in 1268 dragged on for so long — about 1,000 days — that locals in the town of Viterbo, where it was held, locked the cardinals in the room where they had gathered until they reached a decision.

 That is where the name still used for the process of selecting a new pope — "conclave," which translates to "under lock and key" — came from.